tjbencomo/tjbencomo.github.io/index.md

 HPC cluster.
 My responsibilities also include managing data storage and pipelines for the lab.
 ## Swanson Lab
-My summer fellowships used MR imaging to study different aspects of Glioblastoma.
+My summer fellowships used MR imaging to study different aspects of glioblastoma.
 Freshman year I investigated sex differences in MR imaging.
 Sophomore year I studied blood brain barrier permeability in mice, building models to predict drug distribution in the brain.
 I also helped develop prognostic risk models